tahatal7a/To-do-list-project/README.md

    Desktop Helper app).
 4. Save your changes and wait a minute for them to propagate.
 5. Restart the import flow in the Desktop Helper app and sign in with one of the test accounts you added.
-Google now allows the authorization to proceed.
+Google now allows the authorization to proceed and the app confirms the import status once the calendar events load.

 If you intend to distribute the application to users outside of the test list, you must complete Google’s verification process and publish the OAuth consent screen.
 Until then,